giulialiv/bggn213/README.md

 # Bioinformatics class
-This is my work from BGGN13 at UCSD
+This is my work from BGGN13 at UC San Diego